Yes No Share to Facebook

 Involves Minor Quirk That Requires Special Attention

-Question: How do I complete a Notice of Examination (Form 20H) in Ontario Small Claims Court so the parties and judgment details are correct?
+Question: How do I correctly complete the Notice of Examination (Form 20H) for a debtor examination hearing in Ontario small claims court?

 Preparation of Documents